v-research/edu/thesis/thesis-1.md

 authentication system).

 *A*: So, what if we had a system (or a piece of code) that is error-free?

 *B*: It's impossible!

 *A*: Ok, but what if?
 Wouldn't we have a secure system?

 *B*: Well, ok... you theorist!
 Is having an impossible secure system of any use?

 *A*: Maybe?
 While it's true that a human being cannot fly, it's also true that there are interesting approximations such as airplanes or the ESS.
 So, let's stop with the chattering and start building a trivial ("thanks" Rice... ) system secure by trying predicting all its errors!

 *B*: Wait... what's an error?

 Sorry, "there's no royal road to science" and while it may be easy to grasp the path we're following, there's a bit of math that you've got to digest before.
 If you are interested in helping us "carrying the [cybersecurity] stone", we'll share with you our paper on a theory of error (and we'd be happy to discuss it with you) and collaborate to one of the following thesis.

-# I'm a believer -- A quantitative but non-inductive approach to cyber-security risk assessment
+## A quantitative but non-inductive approach to cyber-security risk assessment

 Several standards mandate a secure-by-design approach in which cybersecurity shall be considered at the very early